zvory/guide-to-coop/README.md

 ### Leetcode

-Every ten leetcode problems you do is +$2000 a year annual salary.
+There's a straight conversion between leetcode problems and annual salary: ten leetcode problems is +$2000 a year annual salary.
+This is an approximation based on my experience, but I want to make it clear that if you do one hundred leetcode problems you're going to have a much easier time with your early career.

 If you do a hundred problems, you have a good chance at passing the Facebook internship interviews.
 For Facebook I walked into the interview, exchanged greetings, and then worked on the problem until the time was up, said thanks, and left.
 There were never any behavioural questions, never a "why do you want to work at this company", just pure leetcode.
-A lot of companies are very similar.
+A lot of companies are very similar, so it's the only thing you have to get good at.

 But you have to do leetcode the right way.
 You get one submission.
 No IDE's, no test runs.
 Just type into the leetcode.com in-browser editor, test everything in your head or on a piece of paper.
 If you don't submit perfectly first try, **you're wrong and you failed the interview**.
 You _must_ be able to run through all the possible test cases before submitting, and leetcode will force you to get good at this.
 If your mistake was something silly like you forgot about handling empty inputs _you're wrong_.
 Maximize your acceptance rate on leetcode, you can see that on your profile.